Coronavirus Disease 2019 (COVID-19)

 Interview between:

-COVID-19 is an infectious disease, caused by a new strain of coronavirus.
-The World Health Organization first declared COVID-19 a pandemic in March 2020, and within a year, over 125 million people worldwide have been infected.
+COVID is an infectious disease, caused by a strain of coronavirus that was first seen in 2019.
+The World Health Organization (WHO) first declared COVID a pandemic in March 2020.
+As of January 2023, the disease was responsible for over 6 million deaths worldwide.

 Cases Per Year (US)